DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-The colorful TI-1270 was introduced as a late member into the growing TI-1200 family.
+The colorful TI-1270 was introduced in April 1976 as a member into the growing TI-1200 family.
 Is it a basic calculator or a scientific calculator?
 Compare it with the SR-11, introduced only 2 years earlier as a powerful scientific calculator.

 Within the Datamath Museum the decision was made based on the